 shares similar intellectual content with the approved courses listed

 transfer credit requests.

-linguistic region they are using for their IR language requirement
+from the linguistic region they are using to fulfill their

 Students may NOT use transfer courses for their capstone

 requirement.
 This requirement must be fulfilled at Tufts.

 The IR Program defers to the respective language departments for

 evaluation of language courses to fulfill the IR Language

 Because the Economics Department requires that its majors take its

 core courses (EC 11 Intermediate Microeconomic, EC 12 Intermediate